aaniaahh/DataScience-2025/README.md

 ---

 # 📂 Assignments
-The worksheets and mini quizzes will be located in the [Assignments](https://github.com/aaniaahh/DataScience-2025/tree/main/Assignments) folder.
+The worksheets and mini-quizzes will be located in the [Assignments](https://github.com/aaniaahh/DataScience-2025/tree/main/Assignments) folder.

 ---